IASLonline

 • ShiftSpace

-• Thayer, Páll: On Everything, 2006: The project combines the two sources: photos from Flickr.com and texts from the RSS feeds of Blogger.com.
+• Páll Thayer: On Everything, 2006: The project combines the two sources: photos from Flickr.com and texts from the RSS feeds of Blogger.com.
 Perl scripts choose the sources and interprete them with the assistance of further scripts (in Perl and as Pure Data patches).
 Creations of drawings with coloured planes as transformations of photos from the database of Flickr, text productions using the source of the feeds and texts interpreted auditive with Speech Synthesis (MP3 streaming) are three observable cords of the infinitely continuable generations (Image Magick, Autotrace, Pure Data, Perl, Processing, Java a.o.
 Open Source.
-6/2007).
+6/2007; 3/2020: only as documentation on the web).

 • On Everything

 • Wayne Clements: logo_wiki, 2007: Virgil Griffith´s WikiScanner (2007) supplies the data for logo_wiki: If the IP-adresses of anonymous authors changing articles in Wikipedia can be traced back by WikiScanner to servers of armies, governments and corporations then logo_wiki indicates in real time the present activities and replaces the Wikipedia logo by the logo of the company or institution being the writer´s employer (Perl.
-10/2009).
+10/2009, 10/2022: WikiScanner is offline).

 • wiki_logo